intel/ai-reference-models/docs/general/tensorflow/LaunchBenchmark.md

                         with --num-cores, all cores will be allocated on the single socket.
   --num-instances NUM_INSTANCES
                         Specify the number of instances to run.
+This flag is deprecated and will be removed in the future.
+Please use --numa-cores-per-instance instead.
   -n NUM_CORES, --num-cores NUM_CORES
                         Specify the number of cores to use.
 If the parameter is not specified or is -1, all cores will be used.